PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

    - `first` - The bot will start at the first point of the path.
    - `closest` - The bot will start the path at the point which is the closest to the current bot location.
 * `path_file` - "/path/to/your/path.json"

+### Notice
+If you use the `single` `path_mode` without e.g. a `MoveToFort` task, your bot with /not move at all/ when the path is finished.
+Similarly, if you use the `loiter` option in your json path file without a following `MoveToFort` or similar task, your bot will not move during the loitering period.
+Please make sure, when you use `single` mode or the `loiter` option, that another move-type task follows the `FollowPath` task in your `config.json`.

 ### Sample Configuration
 [[back to top](#table-of-contents)]